Normal age-related memory problems

 - Brain tumour: a tumour in certain parts of the brain can affect memory function.
 This may require surgery.

-- Infections: new confusion and memory problems may be caused by an infection, such as a urinary tract infection (UTI).
+- Infections: confusion and memory problems, which develop or get worse suddenly, may be caused by an infection, such as a urinary tract infection (UTI).
 These can be treated with medication.

 - Drugs or alcohol: long-term abuse of illegal drugs or excessive alcohol consumption can affect memory.